cooscoos/Hoive/README.md

 * grashopper - line drawing - then a check to see if it's straight and only goes over occupied hexes
 * mosquito - special move to become neighbour.
 Must be beetle if in layer >0.

+### Tidy up

+Have a really good tidy up and benchmark of the code once all animals done, and start to think about how it interacts with online module.

 ### Online
 Make it so that two people can play on t'internet and other weirdos can just watch.